Robert L. Bogomolny Library Social Media Policy

 How can social media be used?

-All uses of social media must follow the same ethical standards that Langsdale Library employees must otherwise follow.
+All uses of social media must follow the same ethical standards that RLB Library employees must otherwise follow.
 Librarians and library staff should consider the ALA Code of Ethics when using social media.
 Interactions on social media must adhere to Policies Affecting Library Services and Records, protect confidential information with privacy laws, and respect copyright and other legal rights.

 All social media sites maintained by RLB Library must have a consistent look and feel to the library’s website and other publications.
 Profile information may be obtained from the chair of Robert L. Bogomolny Library's marketing committee.